Filiprogrammer/AlphabotSZUCar/docs/alphabot_assembly_guide.md

 REPLACE this image
 ![image118](image118.jpg)

-Now the heart of this Alphabot comes into play.
-Attach the Alphabot ESP32 PCB to the base plate using M2 male-female hex spacers and M2 screws.
+Now the heart of this Alphabot comes into play: the Alphabot ESP32 PCB.
+Attach the Alphabot ESP32 PCB with the ESP-WROOM-32 plugged in to the base plate using M2 male-female hex spacers and M2 screws.

 PLACEHOLDER

 Connect the Alphabot ESP32 PCB to the power supply through its 12V power connectors.
-In addition, plug the ESP-WROOM-32 into the Alphabot ESP32 PCB.

 PLACEHOLDER